Overview

 - Mobile users prioritizing battery life

-XHTTP is a protocol that tunnels proxy traffic through standard HTTP/HTTPS requests, making it virtually impossible to distinguish from normal web browsing.
+XHTTP is a transport that tunnels traffic through standard HTTP/HTTPS requests, making it virtually impossible to distinguish from normal web browsing.

 How It Works